groupdocs/groupdocs-blog-content/Groupdocs.Blog/2020-05-29-search-text-by-indexing-in-csharp-net/index.md

 ---
+seoTitle: "Search Text in Folders by Indexing using C# | Using .NET Search API"
 title: 'Text Indexing and Search your Directories using C#'
 date: Fri, 29 May 2020 07:30:00 +0000
 draft: false
 url: /2020/05/29/search-text-by-indexing-in-csharp-net/
 author: 'Shoaib Khan'
+description: "Search text by parts, text indexing, specify the number of search threads, and get search time to get search results in C# using GroupDocs Search API for .NET Developers."
 summary: 'Using the .NET API, you can perform searching by parts and specify the number of search threads in C#.
 This feature will be more beneficial when you search text in large indexes that contain thousands of documents.
 Furthermore, you can now get the start & end time, and the total search time to get the search results.'
 tags: ['search in chunk', 'search text in csharp', 'search text in folders in csharp', 'search text in parts', 'text searching using csharp']
 categories: ['GroupDocs.Search Product Family']